 The MOU/EC must meet and maintain the metering requirements stated in the ERCOT Protocols, Sections 10, 15, and 18 including, but not limited to:

-All loads meeting the requirements stated in the ERCOT Protocols, Section 18.6 must have an Interval Data Recorder (IDR) meter installed.
+All loads meeting the requirements stated in the ERCOT Protocols, Section 18.6 must have an Interval Data Recorder (IDR) Meter installed.

 Must meter all loads except for those exempted by Section 10.3.3.1 (f).

-Submit documentation updating all EPS Metering Facilities as applicable.
-For the submission of the documentation follow the guidelines and timelines as specified in the Settlement Metering Operating Guides Section 3 located at:
+Submit documentation for EPS Metering Facilities as applicable.
+For the submission of the documentation follow the guidelines and timelines as specified in the Settlement Metering Operating Guides Section 3, Documentation for EPS Metering Facilities, located at www.ercot.com or consult your ERCOT Account Manager.

-Go to www.ercot.com

-Select Committees and Groups

-Select Metering (MWG)

-Select Settlement Metering Guide

 Deactivate EPS Design Proposals where the requirement for EPS Metering no longer exists.
 The deactivation date must coincide with the elected start date for competition in step 2 of this document.

-Update load information or statements indicating that the Load is behind NOIE metering points on EPS Design Proposals.
+Update load information or statements indicating that the Load is behind NOIE metering points on EPS Design Proposals for any existing EPS metering for generation sites.

-Consult with the ERCOT Settlement Metering Department for to determine the impacts on each approved EPS Design Proposal.
+Consult with the ERCOT Settlement Metering Department to determine the impacts on each approved EPS Design Proposal.

 Submit updated MDAS forms with ESI ID as applicable.

-Must meter all distributed generation flowing into the ERCOT grid previously classified by the NOIE as NOIE self-use (refer to ERCOT Protocols Section 10.22).
+Metering and reporting distributed generation flowing into the ERCOT grid, even those sites previously classified by the NOIE as NOIE self-use.

-Must assign an ESI ID for generation Facilities that are no longer behind NOIE metering points.
+Assign an ESI ID for generation Facilities that are no longer behind NOIE metering points.

 The MOU/EC shall submit to ERCOT at least 60 days prior to participating in the competitive retail market a Distribution Loss Factor (DLF) Methodology for review and approval.
 ERCOT Protocols, Section 13 describes the procedure the MOU/EC TDSP must follow for submitting an annual DLF Methodology to ERCOT for review, approval, and posting.